-The Board held five meetings between January 1, 2022 and December 31, 2022 and the independent directors conducted in-camera sessions without members of management present, at two of these meetings.
-At the three other meetings, the independent directors determined that in-camera sessions were not required.
-Additionally, in-camera sessions were held during all four meetings of the Audit Committee that were held between January 1, 2022 and December 31, 2022.
+The Board held five meetings between January 1, 2023 and December 31, 2023 and the independent directors conducted in-camera sessions, without members of management present, at all five of these meetings.
+Additionally, in-camera sessions were held during all four meetings of the Audit Committee that were held between January 1, 2023 and December 31, 2023 as well as in-camera sessions at the two Compensation and Governance meetings during the same period.